-This is part 1 of a 2-part series on blogging for tour operators.
+This is part 1 of a two part series on blogging for tour operators, updated in May 2023.
 Click here to read about blogging ideas to get you started.

 To blog or not to blog?
 This is the question that a lot of tour operators ask themselves.
 We here at Tourism Tiger certainly find ourselves answering it time and again when consulting with new clients, whether they are established tour operators or are just getting their business off the ground(opens in a new tab).
 We have even created a blog writing service(opens in a new tab) to help with this important task.

 The quick and dirty truth is that there is no one-size-fits-all answer.
 As a tour or activity operator, there’s no dire need to blog; your main focus is and always should be on creating and leading the very best tours and activities for your customers.
-That said, your online presence can be integral to attracting a steady stream of customers and, ultimately, help you stay in business.
+That being said, a strong online presence will attract a consistent flow of customers, which ultimately contributes to the growth of your business.

 1. Highlight your unique selling point by showing, not telling.

 Your website gives little bites of valuable and easily digestible information, but your blog can illustrate some of the things that set you apart from other tour operators in your location and help readers choose you.
 Are you a family-run or family-focused business?
 Are your tours highly customizable?
 Are you dedicated to environmentally friendly tourism?
 These are niches and unique selling points that you can easily highlight on your blog.

 2. Prove what you know without giving away your secrets.